DersimAbbas/CursorDemo/README.md

-# Cafe Habibi - Middle Eastern Cafe Website
+# Cafe Habibi - Middle Eastern Cafe Website made with CURSOR AI 100%

 A beautiful responsive website for Cafe Habibi, a fictional Middle Eastern cafe specializing in authentic treats and beverages.